 Representology:The Journal of Media and Diversity

 Welcome to Representology, a journal for research and best practice in how to make UK media more representative of all sections of society.
-We aim to publish twice a year in an accessibly written format and freely available.
+We publish three times a year in an accessibly written and freely available format.

 A starting point for effective representation are the “protected characteristics” defined by the Equality Act 2010 including, but not limited to, race, gender, sexuality, and disability, as well as their intersections.
 We recognise that definitions of diversity and representation are dynamic and constantly evolving and our content will aim to reflect this.